-We have seen that it is necessary to grow enough produce during the growing season to supply sufficient supplies for the rest of the year.
-With all this produce, it is important to be able to store it for future use.
+We have seen that growing enough produce during the growing season is necessary to harvest enough for the rest of the year.
+With all this produce, it’s important to be able to store it for future use.

-A root cellar is the perfect solution.
+A root cellar will be the typical go-to solution for most folks.
 This will need to be a reasonable size, as a few sacks of potatoes will take a considerable amount of space on their own.